rangsimanketkaew/rangsimanketkaew.github.io/about.md

       <p>
         My interests are mostly about programming and scientific research.
 I love writing blogs and running personal <a href="https://youtube.com/rangsiman1993">Youtube channel</a> where I share my knowledge and experience in computer science, technology news, state-of-the-art techniques, and cool programming tricks.
+        Libraries and software I have been developeing can be found in my Github at <a href="https://youtube.com/rangsiman1993">https://github.com/rangsimanketkaew</a>.
       </p>
     </div>